 A simple pairing guide for lovers of wine and chocolate.

-As we all celebrate Easter at home this year, it got us thinking that there is going to be a lot of chocolate to be enjoyed.
-So, while you’re indulging in all that chocolate why not indulge in some wine – its the ultimate double indulgence that your tastebuds will love!
+Easter is a time for friends, family and chocolate…copious amounts of chocolate!
+So, while you’re indulging in all that chocolate why not indulge in some wine – it’s the ultimate double indulgence that your tastebuds will love!

-So once your Easter basket is full, here are some wine and chocolate pairings to try at home this Easter:
+So once your Easter basket is full, here are some wine and chocolate pairings to try:

 - White Chocolate – Sweet Riesling, semi-dry Sparkling Whites, Moscato